IGVF-DACC/igvfd/docs/updating_schemas.md

 Making changes to schemas
 =========================

 This document describes how to make changes to the JSON schemas ([JSONSchema], [JSON-LD]) and source code that describes the encoded metadata model.
-For overview of code organization see [overview.rst].
+For overview of code organization see [overview.md](https://github.com/IGVF-DACC/igvfd/blob/dev/docs/overview.md).

 Guide to where to edit Source Code
 ----------------

-* **src** directory - contains all the python and javascript code for front and backends
+* **src/igvfd** Directory - contains all the Python and Javascript code for front and backends
-    * **audit** - contains python scripts that check json objects' metadata stored in the schema
+    * **audit** - Contains Python scripts that check JSON objects' metadata stored in the schema
     * **schemas** - JSON schemas ([JSONSchema], [JSON-LD]) describing allowed types and values for all metadata objects
+    * **schemas/changelogs** - Schema change logs for documenting different versions of schemas
+    * **schemas/mixins.json** - Common schema property definitions for use with multiple schemas
     * **tests** - Unit and integration tests
-    * **inserts** - The sample data that comes up in a basic local instance.
+    * **tests/data/inserts** - The sample data that comes up in a basic local instance.
+    * **tests/fixtures/schemas** - The sample Python objects to use with unit tests.
+These Python function names are used as parameters in unit tests.
-    * **types** -  business logic for dispatching URLs and producing the correct JSON
+    * **types** -  Business logic for dispatching URLs and producing the correct JSON
-    * **upgrade** - python instructions for upgrading old objects to match the new schema
+    * **upgrade** - Python instructions for upgrading old objects to match the new schema
-    * **loadxl.py** - python script that defines the schema objects to load
+    * **loadxl.py** - Python script that defines the schema objects to load
-    * **schema_format.py** - the format checker for accessions
+    * **schema_format.py** - The format checker for accessions

 -----